lowedown/xConnectHelper/README.md

 - https access to Services
 - Server certificate validity
 - Client certificate validity and read rights to private key
+- Warning if client certificate expires soon

 ##### I want to check if data is written to the collection and reporting db:
 Interact with your website and then hit **flush current session**.
 Processing of your contact and interactions will immediately start and data should be visible in the databases within seconds.
 ##### I want to test contact search / experience profile:
 The experience profile manager only lists identified contacts.
 You can set an identifier for your contact, then flush session.
 Your contact should show in the list within a few seconds.

-## How to install
-1. Download [Release ZIP](https://github.com/lowedown/xConnectHelper/releases/latest) and integrate into your build
-2. Set a hard-to guess key in App_Config/Modules/xConnectHelper/xConnectHelper.config
-3. Access your page through */sitecore%20modules/Web/xConnectHelper/xConnectHelper.aspx?key=<yourkey>*

-**Important Note**: Because this tool is made to debug current contacts and interactions in-session, it can not be used as a regular Sitecore admin page and is therefore publicly accessible protected only by your access key.
-You are responsible for setting appropriate measures to regulate access to this page.

 ## Supported Sitecore versions
-This release was tested with Sitecore *9.0 update-2* and *9.1 Initial*.
+This release was tested with Sitecore *9.0 update-2*, *9.1* and *9.2*.
 It will not support any lower releases because of API changes.